antonis7polo/SoftEng-Project/README.md

 2. **Configuring the API to Use the Certificates:**
     - Place the generated `key.pem` and `cert.pem` files in a secure directory on your machine.
+    - If your `key.pem` file is encrypted, also ensure you have the passphrase used for the encryption.
-    - Update your `.env` file to include the paths to these files.
+    - Update your `.env` file to include the paths to these files, and the passphrase if your key is encrypted.
 For example:

       ```plaintext
       KEY_PATH=/path/to/your/key.pem
       CERT_PATH=/path/to/your/cert.pem
+      KEY_PASSPHRASE=YourKeyPassphrase
       ```

     - Make sure the paths are correct and point to where you've stored your key and certificate files.